OntologyUtils: ontology engineeringSee project here. It contains a suite of utility functions and applications for engineering OWL ontologies.

 Reasoning About Social Choice Functions, J. Philosophical Logic 40(4): 473-498 (2011).
 The logic allows one to talk about social choice functions, preferences of agents and their choices in a rigorous way.
 The software assists the user in defining social choice functions, agent profiles, and the characterization of strategic equilibria such as the Nash equilibrium or dominance equilibrium.
 It permits the verification of game properties and the search of strategic equilibria.
 It also permits to verify whether a social choice function is strategy-proof.

-A succinct description of theoretical background of the software is presented here.
+A succinct description of the theoretical background of the software is presented here.
 See the code here.

 Provers for modal Linear Logic